google/product_video_ads/README.md

 		kubectl describe pod <pod_name>
 ```

-Common errors are lack of permission and permission denied when accessing the Sheets and Drive
+Common errors are lack of permission and permission denied when accessing the Sheets and Drive, if you encounter more errors and have solved them, feel free to contribute.

+## Contribute

+PVA is a open-source project, so you can help us create a better application!
+Every push will trigger a CI/CD application which we will verify it's integrity, after that, if everything is fine, we are going to merge your pull request :)